Our knowledge of orthopaedics. Your best health.

 Neuroma

 A stretch injury that damages some of the nerve fibers may result in scar tissue.
 The scar tissue may press on the remaining healthy nerve.
-This condition is called a "neuroma."
-Some, but not total, recovery usually occurs.
+This condition is called a neuroma.

 Rupture